eric-git/PHPApp/README.md

-# PHPApp
+# PHP Sample Application for USI Services

-A simple PHP application that demonstrates integration with the **USI system**.
+A simple PHP application that demonstrates integration with the **USI Services**.
 It provides examples for:

 - Calling ATO’s STS to obtain a SAML security token